boogie666/timjs-arp-lang/README.md

 - Lexical Scoping - i.e. function scope.

-Higher order functions make up for quite a few failing of the language.
+Higher order functions make up for at least two failings of the language.

 For example: